Southclaws/ScavengeSurvive/README.md

 You will need to devise your own system for storing safeboxes, tents, defences and signs.

-This does not affect vehicles, the saving system for vehicles is in the public repository.
+This does not affect players and vehicles, these systems are still public so you can still run a basic server.

 ## LICENSE